madcarbone-ctrl/Rider/README.md

 ## 🇺🇸 ENGLISH SECTION

 ### **1. PHILOSOPHY AND SCOPE**
-**Rider Tracker Pro** gives professional Riders total control over their real earnings.
+**Rider Tracker Pro 1.0** gives professional Riders total control over their real earnings.

 * **Why it was created:** "Gross" income is misleading.
 This app calculates **Real Net** by subtracting taxes and fuel costs in real-time.
 * **Privacy:** No data is sent to external servers.
 Everything is stored locally on your device.